apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 2. `/opt/cas/config`
 3. `/var/cas/config`

 CAS has the ability to also load a Groovy file for loading settings.
-The file is expected to be found at the above matching directory and should be named `cas-application-name.groovy`, such as `cas.groovy`.
-The script is able to combine conditional settings for active profiles and common settings applicable to all environments and profiles into one location with a structure that is similar to the below example:
+The file is expected to be found at the above matching directory and should be named `${cas-application-name}.groovy`, such as `cas.groovy`.
+The script is able to combine conditional settings for active profiles and common settings that are applicable to all environments and profiles into one location with a structure that is similar to the below example:

 ```groovy
 // Settings may be filtered by individual profiles